bakasibruceto/laravel-app/cheatsheet.md

 you will find `ResetPassword.php` and `VerifyEmail.php`

-copy the code insde the class and copy necessary use cases to you new notification file
+copy the code insde the class and copy necessary use cases to your new notification file

 go to user model add